dhaval-lnkasia/picloud-android/.github/ISSUE_TEMPLATE/bug_report.md

 3.

-Can this problem be reproduced with the official owncloud server?
+Can this problem be reproduced with the official PiCloud server?
 (url: https://ocis.ocis.master.owncloud.works, user: einstein, password: relativity)